JuliaComputing/Multibody.jl/docs/src/rendering.md

 See the Furuta-pendulum demonstration [Going 3D](@ref) for an example of this.

 ## Camera controls
 The camera controls are inherited from Makie, [see their documentation for more information](https://docs.makie.org/stable/explanations/cameras#3D-Camera).
 Of particular interest may be the keyboard shortcuts `x, y, z`, by holding one of these keys and dragging the mouse, the camera will rotate around the corresponding axis.
+Use keyword argument `show_axis = true` to function `render` or pass parameter `world.render => true` to `ODEProblem` to display plot axes and/or world axes in the plot.

 ## Rendering API